InesMMJ/conflict-challenge/README.md

 # conflict-challenge
-add a few lines of text
+add a few lines of text REMOTE test 1 test 2
-test 1
-test 2